 Subdivision 1 — Registered identifiers and approved identifiers

-76. Owners to identify cattle and buffalo
+76. Owners must identify cattle and buffalo

-(1) An owner of cattle or buffalo kept on a property in the south-west of the State, other than —
+(1) An owner of cattle or buffalo kept on a property in the south-west of the State must identify each animal, or cause it to be identified, with an NLIS device —

-(a) imported cattle or buffalo; or

-(b) cattle or buffalo from a pound,

-must identify each of the cattle or buffalo, or cause them to be identified, in accordance with this regulation —

-(c) if the animal is moved from the property on which it is kept before it reaches 6 months of age and before it is identified in accordance with this regulation — before it is moved; or
+(a) if the animal is moved from the property on which it is kept before it reaches 6 months of age and before it is identified in accordance with this regulation — before it is moved; or

-(d) otherwise — before it reaches 6 months of age.
+(b) otherwise — before it reaches 6 months of age.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

-(2) An owner of cattle or buffalo, other than —

-(a) imported cattle or buffalo; or

-(b) cattle or buffalo from a pound; or

-(c) cattle or buffalo kept on a property in the south-west of the State, must identify each of the cattle or buffalo, or cause them to be identified, in accordance with this regulation —
+(2) An owner of cattle or buffalo, other than cattle or buffalo kept on a property in the south-west of the State, must identify each animal, or cause it to be identified, with an NLIS device —

-(d) if the animal is moved from the property on which it is kept before it reaches 18 months of age and before it is identified in accordance with this regulation — before it is moved; or
+(a) if the animal is moved from the property on which it is kept before it reaches 18 months of age and before it is identified in accordance with this regulation — before it is moved; or

-(e) otherwise — before it reaches 18 months of age.
+(b) otherwise — before it reaches 18 months of age.

-Penalty: a fine of $2 000.

-(3) An owner of imported cattle or buffalo must identify each of the cattle or buffalo, or cause them to be identified, in accordance with this regulation —

-(a) if the animal is moved from the property on which it is kept within 14 days of it being imported and before it is identified in accordance with this regulation — before it is moved; or

-(b) otherwise — within 14 days of it being imported.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

-(4) An owner of cattle or buffalo from a pound must identify each of the cattle or buffalo, or cause them to be identified, in accordance with this regulation —
+(3) Nothing in these regulations prevents an owner of cattle or buffalo from applying to each animal, in addition to an NLIS device —

-(a) if the animal is moved from the property on which it is kept within 14 days of the owner taking possession of it from the pound and before it is identified in accordance with this regulation — before it is moved; or

-(b) otherwise — within 14 days of the owner taking possession of it from the pound.

-Penalty: a fine of $2 000.

-(5) Cattle or buffalo are identified in accordance with this regulation if they are identified with any of the following identifiers —
+(a) either one or both of the following identifiers —

-(a) a registered identifier applied as a brand in accordance with regulation 78;
+(i) a brand in accordance with regulation 78;

-(b) a registered identifier applied as an earmark in accordance with regulation 79;
+(ii) an earmark in accordance with regulation 79;

+or

-(c) an approved identifier for cattle or buffalo.
+(b) an approved identifier for cattle or buffalo.

-[Regulation 76 amended: Gazette 27 Jun 2019 p.
-2416.]
+[Regulation 76 inserted: SL 2021/204 r.
+4.]

-77. Exemption for unweaned cattle and buffalo
+77. Exemption for unweaned animals

-It is not necessary for unweaned cattle or unweaned buffalo to be identified in accordance with regulation 76(1)(c), (2)(d), (3)(a) or (4)(a) if the animal is being moved with its mother from the property on which it is kept to another property with the same relevant PIC.
+It is not necessary for an unweaned animal to be identified in accordance with regulation 76(1)(a) or (2)(a) if it is being moved with its mother from the property on which it is kept to another property with the same relevant PIC.

-[Regulation 77 amended: Gazette 27 Jun 2019 p.
-2416.]
+[Regulation 77 inserted: SL 2021/204 r.
+4.]

 78. Requirements for brands

-For the purposes of regulation 76(5)(a), a registered identifier is applied as a brand in accordance with this regulation if —
+For the purposes of regulation 76(3)(a)(i), a registered identifier is applied as a brand in accordance with this regulation if —

 (a) it is applied as a firebrand or freezebrand; and